cloudflare/workers-sdk/.changeset/brown-wasps-fail.md

 "wrangler": minor
 ---

-feature: add `wrangler deployment view` and `wrangler rollback` subcommands
+feature: add `wrangler deployments view` and `wrangler rollback` subcommands

-`wrangler deployment view [deployment-id]` will get the details of a deployment, including bindings and usage model information.
-When using the `--content` option, the command will return the script content for that deployment.
+`wrangler deployments view [deployment-id]` will get the details of a deployment, including bindings and usage model information.
-This information can be used to help debug bad deployments or get insights on changes between deployments.
+This information can be used to help debug bad deployments.

 `wrangler rollback [deployment-id]` will rollback to a specific deployment in the runtime.
 This will be useful in situations like recovering from a bad deployment quickly while resolving issues.
 If a deployment id is not specified wrangler will rollback to the previous deployment.
 This rollback only changes the code in the runtime and doesn't affect any code or configurations in a developer's local setup.

+`wrangler deployments list` will list the 10 most recent deployments.
+This command originally existed as `wrangler deployments`

 example of `view <deployment-id>` output: